Jocelyn Burdick: U.S. Senate

-Upon the death of her husband Senator Quentin N. Burdick in September 1992, Jocelyn Burdick was appointed by Governor George Sinner to fill the vacancy in his position until a special election was held.
+Upon the death of her husband, Senator Quentin Burdick in September 1992, Jocelyn Burdick was appointed by Governor George Sinner to fill the vacancy in his position until a special election was held.
+She had been reluctant to fill the vacancy, but agreed to do it for the opportunity to cast some votes her husband would have wanted.
 She did not run as a candidate for election to the rest of the term.
 During her brief tenure in office, Burdick supported legislation on pay equity and women's rights.
 After Kent Conrad took office in December 1992, Burdick retired to Fargo.

 Burdick was the first woman from North Dakota to serve in either house of the U.S. Congress.
 She lived in Fargo, where she remained active in politics.
-She was the oldest living former U.S. Senator on April 6, 2019, following the death of Fritz Hollings.
+In April 2019, she became the oldest living former U.S. senator upon the death of Fritz Hollings.

-Personal life
+Personal life and death

 Burdick was a devout Christian Scientist.
 Burdick's first husband was Kenneth Peterson.
-She had two children with Peterson.
+She had two children, daughter Leslie and son Birch, with Peterson.
 Peterson died in 1958 of a heart attack.
-Two years later she married Quentin Burdick.
+Two years later she married Quentin Burdick, who was a widower himself with four children.
 With Quentin she had another son, Gage.
 Gage died in 1978 from an accident with an electric belt sander.
 Burdick died in Fargo on December 26, 2019, at the age of 97.

+Her son Birch Burdick served as Cass County State Attorney between 1998 and 2022.